Your Body: When Is Sore Too Sore?

 Eccentric Activity: This works the muscle while it’s lengthened—and is when the muscle is most challenged.
 For example, when you’re coming down from élevé, the calf muscles lengthen while simultaneously contracting to control the descent.

-Try this: Push-ups, squats and calf raises, where you move slowly on the descent.
+Push-ups, squats and calf raises, where you move slowly on the descent.

 Plyometric Exercises: Also called “jump training,” these drills, where the muscles suddenly exert maximum force, increase power and neuromuscular control by quickly contracting and lengthening the muscles.

-Try this: Jumping up to knee-height level (see example at right).
+Jumping up to knee-height level (see example at right).

-Tip: If you're in the middle of an intense season, Jenna M. Calo, a physical therapist at Body Dynamics, Inc., in Virginia recommends wearing compression sleeves on your calves during breaks.
+If you’re in the middle of an intense season, Jenna M. Calo, a physical therapist at Body Dynamics, Inc., in Virginia recommends wearing compression sleeves on your calves during breaks.
 This will counteract soft-tissue inflammation and allow for faster recovery between performances.